 Less usual colours were introduced into Iznik ceramics in the mid-sixteenth century, especially pastel tones such as salmon, ochre, lavender blue and violet, which were sometimes applied in the engobe as background colours.

 Cylindrical tankards (such as this one) with angular flat handles may have been based on European prototypes made of wood, leather or even metal.
 This model, originally called hanap, was clearly designed for the foreign market or for merchants and diplomats who lived in Turkey.
-It became a common form throughout the empire in the second half of the sixteenth century.
+It became a common form throughout the empire in the second half of the 16th century.

-Arte do Oriente Islâmico – Colecção da Fundação Calouste Gulbenkian, exhibition catalogue, Lisbon (Calouste Gulbenkian Museum), 1963, no. 33
+Arte do Oriente Islâmico, Colecção da Fundação Calouste Gulbenkian, exhibition catalogue.
+Lisbon: Calouste Gulbenkian Foundation, 1963, no. 33.

-N. Atasoy e J. Raby – Iznik.
-The Pottery of Ottoman Turkey, London, Alexandria Press, 1989, no. 362, colourpl.
+N. Atasoy and J. Raby, Iznik.
+The Pottery of Ottoman Turkey.
+London: Alexandria Press, 1989, no. 362.

-Rona Goffen (ed.) – Museums discovered: The Calouste Gulbenkian Museum, Fort Lauderdale, Florida, 1995, p.
-188-189, colourpl.
+Rona Goffen (ed.), Museums Discovered.
+The Calouste Gulbenkian Museum.
+Fort Lauderdale, Florida: Woodbine Books, 1995, p.
+188–9.

-Maria Queiroz Ribeiro – Louças Iznik / Iznik Pottery, Lisbon, Calouste Gulbenkian Museum, 1996, p.
-150-151, no. 33, colourpl.
+Maria Queiroz Ribeiro, Iznik Pottery.
+Lisbon: Calouste Gulbenkian Museum, 1996, p.
+150–1, no. 33.

-Calouste Gulbenkian Museum – Album, Lisbon, Calouste Gulbenkian Museum, 2001, p.
-49, no. 32, colourpl.
+Calouste Gulbenkian Museum.
+Lisbon: Calouste Gulbenkian Museum, 2001, p.
+49, no. 32.